 Traditionally, these units need to be connected to a window.
 However, some models can work with a wall vent where this is an option.

 Split system air conditioners are often wall-mounted.
 They consist of an outside and inside part, with pipe work connecting the two, but the indoor and outdoor units don’t always have to be close to each other.
 This option is more expensive than a portable air conditioner.
 However, they are also quieter, more powerful, and provide better energy efficiency.
+They generally do not require air conditioning.

 To learn more about these domestic air conditioning solutions, read our blog on the advantages and disadvantages of each.